 So instead of reaching for readymade flavored drinks with added color, sugar, and preservatives, make yourself a refreshing Chaas.
-If that Chaas is flavored by healthy coriander, mint leaves, and ginger even better. 🙂
+And, if Chaas is flavored by healthy coriander, mint leaves, and ginger, even better. 🙂

 How to make masala buttermilk / masala chaas?

 - 2 cups water

 - 2 green chilies 1 if chili is dark/hot

 - 1 tsp grated ginger

 - 1/2 tsp roasted cumin seeds powder jeera powder

 - 1 large pinch black pepper powder

 - Add water in curd and churn to make buttermilk.
 (We use cow milk to make curd so we need to use more curd.
 You can use 1 cup curd if you have sour, thick curd at home.)

 - Deseed chilies, chop them, add them in the mixer's jar.